stAndrei/the_task/README.md

 # The Task

 This task is to build the fake business model and predict revenue.
+Find detailed task description at the bottom of this document.
+If something is unclear or incorrect in the description below - change it the way you think it should be.
+If something is taking too much time for you - drop, don't waste your time, work on other tasks.

 ------------------------------------------------------------------